ProgramKingAbel/metrics-webapp/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Stock-Z <a name="about-project"></a>
+# 📖 StoX <a name="about-project"></a>

-**Stock-Z** is a web application for financial institutins that pulls data of available stocks in the market and provides analysis in trends of a particular stock selected by user over a certain period of time e.g 14days in a candlestick graph.
+**StoX** is a web application for financial institutins that pulls data of available stocks in the market and provides analysis in trends of a particular stock selected by user over a certain period of time e.g 14days in a candlestick graph.

 ## 🛠 Built With <a name="built-with"></a>